 SFO Consolidated Administration Campus

-The San Francisco International Airport (SFO) is combining its administrative and technical departments, currently spread throughout the airport, into the Consolidated Administration Campus (CAC).
+In order to increase productivity, organization, and efficiency, the San Francisco International Airport (SFO) has combined their administrative and technical departments—previously spread throughout the airport—into a new Consolidated Administration Campus (CAC).
 The facility includes museum storage space, offices, a conference center, and multiple parking structures.